 Il design-tourism rages around the world:

-if once to move the tourists were pushing nature to adventure, a desire to learn about a new culture or the desire to taste recipes on site, now is the passion for art and architecture to push reservations.
+if once the naturalistic drive towards adventure, the desire to know a new culture or the desire to taste typical recipes on site were what moved tourists, now it is the passion for art and architecture that drives bookings.

 And it is not only the ancient ruins of the Romanesque or Gothic, on the contrary: the real attraction is the contemporary, the ultra-modern, post-industrial, futuristic engineering skills current, add to the aesthetics of the moment, a mix of luxury and minimalism.
 An example?
 New York, And its peripheral areas, where art born in the street, or the great museums in which they collected the best works of contemporary art.

 There are those who visit the Big Apple only at Christmas time, to enjoy the atmosphere and shopping, or those who fly overseas to sporting passion, to the hallowed Marathon, for the sake of cross Central Park race.
 Now, thanks to portals like GetYourGuide, The New York design is available with ease online.